Filmprize for International Cooperation

-Due to the coronavirus pandemic, this matchmaking platform, which has always been at the core of the program, will take place as an online workshop from 15 to 17 July 2020.
+Due to the coronavirus pandemic, this matchmaking platform, which has always been at the core of the program, took place as an online workshop from 15 to 17 July 2020.

-Twelve Arab directors with 6 feature documentary, 4 short fiction and 2 animation film projects from Egypt, Iraq, Jordan, Lebanon, Sudan, Syria and Tunisia will have the chance to meet with 12 selected German producers from all over Germany.
+Twelve Arab directors with 6 feature documentary, 4 short fiction and 2 animation film projects from Egypt, Iraq, Jordan, Lebanon, Sudan, Syria and Tunisia met with 12 selected German producers from all over Germany.

 In intense one-to-one sessions, these meetings could result in a good match and each team formed of an Arab filmmaker and a German producer would be able to apply with their project to the 2021 and final edition of the Film Prize of the Robert Bosch Stiftung.